 Divorce can make it challenging for families to work together to make decisions in the best interests of their children.
 Even so, many people would prefer to control important choices about their families, rather than leaving it up to the court.
 Child custody and visitation disputes can quickly turn into heated battles.
-The skilled family law lawyers of Goldstein Law Group have over 25 years of experience in Monmouth County, advocating for our clients' interests in these sensitive matters.
-Enlist our accumulated knowledge for your benefit.Child Custody and Visitation in New Jersey
+The skilled family law lawyers of Goldstein Law Group have over 25 years of experience, advocating for our clients' interests in these sensitive matters.
+Enlist the accumulated knowledge of our Middlesex and Monmouth County child custody lawyers for your benefit.Child Custody and Visitation in New Jersey

 Child custody is divided into two parts: legal custody and physical custody.
 Legal custody refers to the authority to make major decisions that affect a child's medical care, education, welfare, and safety.
 Physical custody is also called residential custody, and it refers to where a child lives.
 Usually, small daily decisions about what a child does are left to the parent who is spending time with the child that day.

 Joint legal custody is very common in New Jersey.
 If both parents have legal custody, they are each entitled to a role in deciding where the child goes to school, if the child attends a religious service and where, and when the child sees a doctor and which doctor it is.
 However, in some cases, the court will give legal custody to only one parent.

 Joint physical custody allows a child to live roughly similar amounts of time with both parents.
 When a child spends three or more nights with each parent, the parents are considered to have joint custody.
 Even so, one parent will be considered the "parent of primary residence," while the other parent will be considered a "parent of alternate residence."
 This label can affect child support calculations, among other things, and a child custody attorney in Monmouth or Middlesex County can explain its impact in more detail.
 Joint legal and joint physical custody tend to be less common than an arrangement involving joint legal and sole physical custody.